 While I was working to develop the understanding that now in this retail exchange, I'm in collaboration with a client, I got lost in trying to please to make the pain of the "I like it but" diminish.
 I'd actually go out and make the darn thing, and then put THAT redesign out there.
 And of course it wouldn't sell, and I'd be stuck with that Frankenstein skirt that took a lot of my energy because it wasn't even my creation in the first place.

-I learned, and am still learning, that when you put a work of art or design into the world, it activates others.
+I am still learning, that when you put a work of art or design into the world, it activates others.
 I'm learning that some will buy it, because it speaks to them, some will appreciate it, because it inspires them, and some may critique it because it provokes them to consider other ways of being and it brings out their unique perspective and critical thinking.

 And that's a really cool place to be.